awaitility/awaitility/README.md

 ```

 ## News
+* 2019-09-06: Awaitility `4.0.1` is released and it fixes a regression issue in which the condition evaluation duration could be evaluated to negative number of nanoseconds on Windows.
+It also drops the dependency to [objenesis](http://objenesis.org/) since it's no longer used after moving to Java 8.
+See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.
 * 2019-08-30: Awaitility `4.0.0` is released!
 Java 8+ is now required which allows for both dependency and API updates.
 See [release notes](https://github.com/awaitility/awaitility/wiki/ReleaseNotes40) and [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.
 * 2019-07-15: Awaitility `4.0.0-rc1` is released.
 This release requires Java 8 or above.
 Please try it out and provide feedback.
 See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details and upgrade instructions.
-* 2019-01-25: Awaitility `3.1.6` is released with upgrades to the Kotlin DSL.
-It bumps the Kotlin dependency to 1.3.11 and enables the `has` function to be used by non-null data types.
-See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.

 [Older news](https://github.com/awaitility/awaitility/wiki/OldNews)